Do you plan to study for a PhD in Biochemistry or an allied biomedical science? Are you in the top 5% of PhD candidates?

 Read about Mahvash Tavassoli’s experiences as holder of the Krebs Memorial Scholarship.

-An appeal was launched at the Biochemical Society’s meeting in December 1982 to commemorate the life and work of Sir Hans Krebs, FRS, by instituting a postgraduate (PhD) scholarship in biochemistry or an allied biomedical science, tenable at any British university.
-The generous response of many of Sir Hans’ pupils, colleagues and admirers in many countries has provided sufficient funds to allow a scholarship to be awarded in alternate years.
+An appeal was launched at the Biochemical Society’s meeting in December 1982 to commemorate the life and work of Sir Hans Krebs, FRS, by instituting a scholarship in biochemistry or an allied biomedical science, tenable at any British university.
+The generous response of many of Sir Hans’ pupils, colleagues and admirers in many countries has provided sufficient funds to allow this scholarship to be awarded.

-There are no restrictions on nationality.
-It will cover fees at the home and EU student’s rate, and maintenance; (non-EU) overseas students will therefore need to find the balance of fees from other sources.
+The scholarship will cover fees at the home student’s rate and maintenance.
+International students will therefore need to find the balance of fees from other sources.
 Financial contribution from the host university will be looked upon favourably.
-Currently the scholarship is worth £18,500 per academic year.

 Applicants will be expected to have made prior arrangements with the university at which they intend to hold the award.